Google Maps alternative:Best open source maps in 2026

 Google’s creepy levels of collection were not limited to images and video, but also included the collection of publicly “visible” WiFi SSIDs and MAC addresses.
 Why this information was necessary for providing millions of users around the world with accurate routes to their nearest coffee shop was never provided, but again upon receiving pushback, this time by a data protection authority in Hamburg, Germany.

-These repeated media reports of Google’s disregard for the privacy of the general public led to a push for open source, community driven alternatives to Google Maps.
+These repeated media reports of Google’s disregard for the privacy of the general public led to a push for open source, community-driven alternatives to Google Maps.
 The biggest contender, now used by Google’s direct competitors and open source projects alike is OpenStreetMap.

-OpenStreetMap and the rise of grassroots navigation
+OpenStreetMap & the rise of grassroots navigation

 OpenStreetMap is the backbone of the best alternatives to Google Maps.
+OpenStreetMap is the backbone of the best alternatives to Google Maps.
+OpenStreetMap is a great alternative to Google Maps.
+Screenshot: OpenStreetMap.

 OpenStreetMap (OSM) was also created in 2004 in response to projects funded by the UK government not publicly releasing their datasets.
 It has since become the best alternative to Google Maps.
 As OSM has grown it has been adopted by major tech companies and open source projects alike.
 Google’s change to introduce pricing tiers for Google Maps also led a number of tech companies to make the jump to the open source project instead of funding their competitor.

-Beyond building their datasets through data received from other tech companies and government surveying, OpenStreetMap is a largely community driven project.
+Beyond building their datasets through data received from other tech companies and government surveying, OpenStreetMap is a largely community-driven project.
 Users and volunteers can submit their own survey data to improve and add further detail to the maps.
 If you are interested in getting involved, OSM is built by the work of numerous local chapters which encourage public participation.
 Beyond crowd sourced GIS, the OpenStreetMap Foundation is an international non-profit and is funded largely by donations to the project.

 Our own, quantum-safe calendar includes the option to add locations to your events using the OSM as an alternative to Google Maps.
 OSM allows us to make it possible for you to add location data to your events without needing to share any data with Big Tech companies like Google or Apple.
 This is yet another case of open source projects building off each other to create new and exciting possibilities for privacy minded users.

-We are not the only open source project implementing OpenStreetMap data and we can recommend a number of great app alternatives to Google Maps.
+We are not the only open source project implementing OpenStreetMap data, and we can recommend a number of great app alternatives to Google Maps.

 1. OsmAnd